GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 17. See FRANS VILJOEN & ANNELIZE NIENABER (ed.)
 PLAIN LEGAL LANGUAGE FOR A NEW DEMOCRACY, 2001.

-18. Conversations with the author at Linguists and Lawyers--Issues We Confront The Aarhus School of Business, Aarhus, Denmark, 23-27 August 1994.
+18. Conversations with the author at Linguists and Lawyers—Issues We Confront The Aarhus School of Business, Aarhus, Denmark, 23-27 August 1994.

 19. Legislate Less to Act Better: The Facts Brussels 27 May 1998, COM (1998) 354 final p3.